Frankfurter Opern- und Museumsorchester

 The Frankfurter Opern- und Museumsorchester (Frankfurt Opera House and Museum's Orchestra) is the resident orchestra of the Oper Frankfurt.
 Its somewhat peculiar name is derived from the series of "Museum Concerts", organized by the Frankfurter Museumsgesellschaft since 1808.
 The orchestra is ranked as an "A-list" ensemble under the German TVK regulations.
-Its music director and principal conductor is Sebastian Weigle.
+Its music director and principal conductor is Thomas Guggeis.

 History and repertory

 With a history spanning more than 200 years, the Frankfurter Opern- und Museumsorchester is one of Germany's oldest symphonic ensembles.
 It was founded in the late 18th century as the orchestra of the Oper Frankfurt, Frankfurt's municipal opera.
 In addition to playing in the opera house, the orchestra maintains a series of 10 subscription programs per season (each played twice, on Sundays 11 a.m. and Mondays 8 p.m.
 CET, respectively), performed at the Alte Oper Frankfurt, a former opera house converted into a concert hall.

 The orchestra has attracted leading conductors and musicians since its founding.
 Composer-violinist Louis Spohr was the second principal conductor (1817–1819) of the Museumsorchester; his successors included Clemens Krauss, William Steinberg, Franz Konwitschny, Georg Solti, Christoph von Dohnányi, and Michael Gielen.

 Other notable conductors and composers who led the orchestra have included Gustav Mahler, Richard Strauss, Arthur Nikisch, Hans Pfitzner, Willem Mengelberg, Wilhelm Furtwängler, Hans Knappertsbusch, Hermann Abendroth, Bruno Walter, and George Szell.
 The orchestra has played the premieres of several operas.

 Richard Strauss' large-scale tone-poems Ein Heldenleben and Also sprach Zarathustra were both premiered by the Frankfurter Opern- und Museumsorchester.
+The Alte Oper reopened on 28 August 1981 with Mahler's Symphony No. 8, the "Symphony of a Thousand".
+Michael Gielen conducted the Frankfurter Opern- und Museumsorchester.
+A live recording of that concert is available on CD.

 Many leading soloists have appeared with the orchestra, beginning with Johannes Brahms and Clara Schumann in the 19th century.
 From 1915 to 1923, composer-violist Paul Hindemith served as concertmaster of the Opern- and Museumsorchester.
 Its repertoire includes major operatic and symphonic works from Baroque to contemporary music.

 In the 2005/2006 and 2006/2007 seasons, the Museumsorchester was voted one of the three top German opera orchestras in the country, selected by the leading operatic magazines in Germany.
 For the 2007/2008 season, the noted German periodical Die Deutsche Bühne voted the Oper Frankfurt the best opera house in Germany.
-Finally, in 2009, the respected music-industry magazine Opernwelt voted the Opern- und Museumsorchester Orchestra of the Year among all the German opera- and theatre orchestras, an honour the orchestra shares with the Bayerisches Staatsorchester; in both 2010 and 2011 the orchestra was again named "Orchestra of the Year".
+Finally, in 2009, the respected music-industry magazine Opernwelt voted the Opern- und Museumsorchester Orchestra of the Year among all the German opera- and theatre orchestras, an honour the orchestra shares with the Bayerisches Staatsorchester; in 2010, 2011 and 2025 the orchestra was again named "Orchestra of the Year".